 We feel passionately about producing contemporary opera as well as new versions of the classics, so this autumn we launched Flourish, a competition to find a new chamber opera.
 We were overwhelmed by the quality and variety of the entries and at a showcase of the finalists' work in September chose not just a winner (Two Caravans by Guy Harries and Ace McCarron, which will get a full production at the King's Head in 2013) but a runner-up (Katarzyna Brochocka and Gabriela Zapolska's Young Wife) which we fely strongly also deserved to be produced.
 So far we have Arts Council funding for one production but not two - watch this space!

-In 2013, as well as our Flourish winners, we'll present new productions of L'elisir d'amore and our second co-production with Malmo Opera, La Traviata, at the King's Head (as well as two other operas it is too early to announce).
+In 2013, as well as our Flourish winners, we'll present new productions of Donizetti's L'elisir d'amore and Verdi's Un Ballo in Maschera and our second co-production with Malmo Opera, La Traviata, at the King's Head.
 We're proud to have been the first opera company to perform at Soho Theatre, initially with La Bohème, and last summer with our electronica-tinged production of Don Giovanni, and we're also building a touring reputation, with our production visiting venues from the Bristol Tobacco Factory to the Coventry Belgrade to Bestival.

 Writing all this down, we're not quite sure how we've managed to stay sane and solvent so far.
 If you would like to support us by becoming a friend of patron then click here for more information.